wasp-lang/wasp/waspc/README.md

 Wasp file(s) are analyzed by Analyzer, where they are first parsed, then typechecked, and then evaluated into a central IR (Intermediate Representation), which is `AppSpec` (`src/Wasp/AppSpec.hs`).
 Check `src/Wasp/Analyzer.hs` for more details.

-AppSpec is passed to the Generator, which based on it decides how to generate a web app.
+AppSpec is passed to the Generator, which decides how to generate a web app.
 Output of Generator is a list of FileDrafts, where each FileDraft explains how to create a file on the disk.
 Therefore, Generator doesn't generate anything itself, instead it provides instructions (FileDrafts) on how to generate the web app.
-FileDrafts are using mustache templates a lot (they can be found in `data/Generator/templates`).
+FileDrafts use mustache templates a lot (they can be found in `data/Generator/templates`).

 Generator is split into three generators, for the three main parts of the web app: WebAppGenerator, ServerGenerator and DbGenerator.